-Stage one of the RFPQ process will require respondents to share information about the exact location of their existing infrastructure and known service gaps, as well as their business structure and financial capabilities.
-The RFPQ will begin the process of establishing critical network standards and eligibility criteria for building the SWIFT network.
+Stage one of the RFPQ process required respondents to share information about the exact location of their existing infrastructure and known service gaps, as well as their business structure and financial capabilities.
+The RFPQ began the process of establishing critical network standards and eligibility criteria for building the SWIFT network.

 The location and amount of fibre-optic infrastructure built in each community will be determined by the final overall design of the project, as informed by the RFPQ process.
 The final proposed project design will be released through RFP in late 2017 and confirmed when respondents are selected to build out the project.

-In order to participate in the RFP, interested respondents must participate and be pre-qualified through the RFPQ process.
+In order to participate in the RFP, interested respondents must have been pre-qualified through the RFPQ process.

-The RFPQ and RFP(s) will be posted on Bonfire along with details of all bid opportunities posted on www.biddingo.com/simcoe as they are released.
+The RFP(s) will be posted on Bonfire along with details of all bid opportunities posted on www.biddingo.com/simcoe as they are released.

 All information will be cross-posted and shared through our website and mailing list.

 When will the procurement process start?